MidasCE/redem_score/README.md

 Simple code to update the user score to database.
 All you need to do is add `ensure redem-score` in server.cfg after redem_roleplay and run sql file to your sql database.

+The client side file is empty for now.

 Dependencies :

 https://github.com/RedEM-RP/redem_roleplay